 In May 2018, the Company entered into a sublease for up to approximately 69,000 square feet of office and laboratory space in Cambridge, Massachusetts.
 The sublease was amended effective March 2019 to increase the lease payments over the lease term and to increase the sublandlord-funded tenant improvements.
 The sublease is subject and subordinate to a prime lease between the sublandlord and the prime landlord.
 The term of the sublease commenced in June 2018 and expires in February 2028.
 The sublandlord has the right to terminate the sublease after five years.
 The Company is also obligated to pay real estate taxes and other costs related to the premises, including costs of operations and management of the leased premises.
-In connection with the sublease, as amended, the sublandlord agreed to fund up to \$5.5 million in tenant improvements to the leased facility, of which \$5.2 million has been paid as of September 30, 2019.
+In connection with the sublease, as amended, the sublandlord agreed to fund up to \$5.5 million in tenant improvements to the leased facility and a receivable of \$5.5 million and \$0.7 million was included in prepaid expenses and other current assets at March 31, 2019 and December 31, 2018, respectively.
 The Company is required to maintain a cash balance of \$1.8 million to secure a letter of credit associated with the sublease.
-This amount was classified as noncurrent restricted cash in the consolidated balance sheets at September 30, 2019 and December 31, 2018.
+This amount was classified as noncurrent restricted cash in the consolidated balance sheets at March 31, 2019 and December 31, 2018.

 The tenant improvement allowance and payment escalations specified in the sublease agreement are accrued or deferred as appropriate such that rent expense per square foot is recognized on a straight-line basis over the terms of occupancy.
-As of September 30, 2019 and December 31, 2018, the Company had long-term deferred rent of \$6.1 million and \$1.2 million, respectively, related to lease incentives and payment escalations.
-As of September 30, 2019 and December 31, 2018, the short-term portion of deferred rent of \$0.6 million and \$0.1 million, respectively, was included in accrued expenses and other current liabilities.
-The Company recorded rent expense of \$1.5 million and \$1.8 million during the three months ended September 30, 2019 and 2018, respectively, and \$4.6 million and \$2.9 million during the nine months ended September 30, 2019 and 2018, respectively.
+As of March 31, 2019 and December 31, 2018, the Company had long-term deferred rent of \$5.8 million and \$1.2 million, respectively, related to lease incentives and payment escalations.
+As of March 31, 2019 and December 31, 2018, the short-term portion of deferred rent of \$0.6 million and \$0.1 million, respectively, was included in accrued expenses and other current liabilities.
+The Company recorded rent expense of \$1.5 million and \$0.3 million during the three months ended March 31, 2019 and 2018, respectively.

-In the fourth quarter of 2018, with the landlord's consent, the Company entered into two two-year sub-subleases of approximately 27,000 square feet of office space in Cambridge, Massachusetts under which it will receive \$4.5 million of rent payments over the sub-sublease term.
+In the fourth quarter of 2018, with the landlord's consent, the Company entered into two two-year sub-subleases of approximately 27,000 square feet of office space in Cambridge, Massachusetts under which it will receive \$4.5 million of payments over the sub-sublease term.

-As of September 30, 2019, the future minimum lease payments due under the noncancelable operating lease is as follows (in thousands):
+As of March 31, 2019, the future minimum lease payments due under the noncancelable operating lease is as follows (in thousands):